HarmonizedMRI/Harmonized_fMRI/SMS-EPI/examples/1/README.md

 This will:
    * Download the source code from Github
    * Load `a.mat` and `dcal.mat`
-   * Reconstruct the first 10 frames of `rest.h5` using slice GRAPPA
+   * Reconstruct the first 10 frames of `rest.h5` using slice GRAPPA.
      SMS slice groups will be displayed as they are being reconstructed.